Who is eligible for the reimbursement?

 I’m not part of an under-represented group, but still have difficulty paying for exams, what resources are available for me?

-There are multiple scholarships available for a student interested in becoming an actuary.
+Please visit the Needs Based Exam Reimbursement page to check your eligibility.
+Additionally, there are multiple scholarships available for a student interested in becoming an actuary.
 Many universities and colleges also have resources, including summer programs, for students of all backgrounds.

 I am fully-employed, but my employer does not provide exam reimbursement, can I apply?